 True to its genre, H2Odio invokes the full horror of the digital/genetic glitch, a glimpse into the abyss of another order of reality – material as well as psychological.
 But far from merely a destructive force, Manon and Temkin argue that the glitch also manifests a “provocative, strange and beautiful” affective power that is inherently creative in its power to ‘reconfigure’ thought.
 In relation to language, the glitch would translate as a kind of stammer or stutter, which Deleuze suggests should not be seen as a defect in the speech act, but rather as a creative opening, a movement from within, that interjects official grammar to generate a new syntax, even a ‘style’ (Deleuze 1987:4).

-Supplementary to the traditional style of the giallo-horror H2Odio adds the digital glitch which reveals a virtual realm that flickers through to visibility at various intensive-transformative moments.
+Supplementary to the traditional style of the giallo-horror H2Odio adds the digital glitch, which reveals a virtual realm that flickers through to visibility at various intensive-transformative moments.
 How the digital glitch fits into a discourse of the microbiological is easy to see once we note that the glitch is both a model for the synaptic workings of the brain, and the operative term in triggering divergent series, or genetic ‘mutation’ so to speak, through what Henri Bergson (1998) termed élan vital.
 Relating to the molecular biology of the brain, the glitch is a way of rethinking the mechanism of thought not as developing out of a rational synaptic sequence, or mechanistic firing of ‘logic gates’, but rather as an uncertain system that works through ‘irrational breaks’.
 This endows the glitch and other digital aesthetics a special role in facilitating new contacts in the brain by way of what Deleuze calls a 'shock to thought', refreshing perception and dissolving conditioned reflexes at a point prior to reterritorialization.
 Insofar as affect is precisely the gap or interstice of the irrational break, the hiatus between perception and action, the synaptic glitch – unpredictable, instantaneous, and productive – acts as a model for digital affect.

 How will the body react?
 How will the mind be affected by the glitch?
 True to type, H2Odio answers the question in a crescendo of ‘slasher’ violence as Olivia/Helena dispatches her erstwhile friends one by one.
 But beyond the generic expectation, the fascination of Infascelli’s film is in its translation of outside forces and signs to the microscopic realm where the accident and contingency seen in the physical world of molecular and genetic interaction also operates the digital order.
 Moreover, from the usual understanding of genetic transmission as hierarchical and generational we have in the Olivia/Helena dyad the alternative of an intra-generational subversion of the supposedly ‘inviable’ code.
 This is a radically ‘digital’ methodology of genetic transfer to the extent that data transmission is not limited to ‘vertical’ genetic events such as the meeting of sperm and egg, but rather pertains to the ‘horizontal’ plane of the recombinant gene.
 If this is ultimately a body-horror narrative about the vengeful twin, updated with a genetic theme and digital aesthetic, its challenge is also directed at the industry of personalised ‘healthy living’ and ‘lifestyle’.
-Fasting, retreating, self-discovery – these form part of the ‘biopolitics’ of today, arguably targeted mostly at the urban female consumer.
+Fasting, retreating, and self-discovery – these form part of the ‘biopolitics’ of today, arguably targeted mostly at the urban female consumer.
 Ultimately the affective power of the film emerges, in a sense, from the, a combination of health concerns and body-consciousness, whose surface sheen is corrupted in unexpected ways.